andr3wmac/Torque6/docs_source/docs/materials/rootnodes.md

-# Deferred Node
+# Opaque Node

 This is the most commonly used root node.
-It outputs into the deferred shading pipeline.
-This is ideal for performance and if you can use the deferred node to achieve your goals its strongly encouraged.
+This node outputs an opaque surface with optional alpha cutout.

 - `ColorSrc`:
     Internal name of the node to get the color value from.
 This is commonly filled by a diffuse or albedo map.